mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 The overflow file (file `Opdebug.Node_OpDebug.{task_id}.{stream_id}.{timestamp}`) is only saved when overflow dump is enabled and overflow is detected.

-If set `file_format` to `npy`, the operator file will be saved as an npy format file, and the overflow file will be saved as a json format file.
+If set `file_format` to `npy`, the operator file will be saved as a npy format file, and the overflow file will be saved as a json format file.
 The file naming formats are:

 ```text
 {op_type}.{op_name}.{task_id}.{stream_id}.{timestamp}.{input_output_index}.{slot}.{format}.npy